BobaBoard/boba-docs/docusaurus/docs/volunteering/experience/code-of-conduct.md

 - Be mindful and courteous to fellow volunteers.
 - Value de-escalation of conflict.
-- Think of volunteer space as a professional environment.
+- Think of volunteer spaces as a professional (but relaxed) environment.
 - Be ready to discuss or be privy to discussion of a variety of topics.
 - Respect identities, interests, boundaries, and kinks without making public judgment.
 - Act honestly and in good faith.
+- Assume good faith from others, until clearly proven otherwise.

 :::